All Episodes

 They've all got phones.

-They've got televisions, and they've got food stamps, and some of them have cars.
+They've got televisions and they've got food stamps and some of them have cars.

-Bobby Gindle, the governor of Louisiana.
+Bobby Jindal, the governor of Louisiana.

-I mean, we we got them everywhere.
+I mean, we, we got them everywhere.

-We got great Americans.
+We've got great Americans.

 John McCain.